 Investigate Iceland with Professor of Geology Liz Safran

-The 2020 Iceland trip has been postponed.
-Our new projected travel dates have not yet been set.
-We will post updated information as soon as our dates are confirmed.
+The 2020 Iceland trip was postponed.
+Our new projected travel dates are August 6 - 16, 2022.
+We will post updated information as soon as it is available.
 Thank you for your patience.

 August 8 - 18, 2020